nickmcdon/psu-2021/README.md

 > This script can be run to mass-update the ImmutableID values for pre-existing Azure AD users created prior to enabling auto-provisioning or if you do not intend to leverage Google's Auto-Provisioning feature

 - ##### Set-MsolDomainAuthentication.ps1
 > This is the main powershell command and variables run to configure domain federation settings.
+This was reffered to as "Set Domain Auth" in the presentation.

 ## Documentation Links